 - Periods in History

-At the start of each topic, we use ‘launch days’ as a vehicle to inspire pupils; at the end of topics, we use ‘landing days’ to review the learning and to ensure that topics provide a lasting impact to pupils.
+At the start of each term, we use ‘launch days’ as a vehicle to inspire pupils; at the end of topics, we use ‘landing days’ to review the learning and to ensure that topics provide a lasting impact to pupils.

 History is delivered through, ‘Understanding the World.’
 Children use personal timelines to explore their families and how they’ve changed.
 They discuss and observe changes over time by exploring plants.
 By looking at transport and toys, children also investigate changes in history: how things differ today from what they were like in the past.